Norman Kings

 without the portrait was immediately put back in the melting pot.
 This was to ensure that all coinage, even

-consider this, these cut halves represent a miniscule fraction of all struck
+these cut halves represent a miniscule fraction of all struck coinage and then

 value of a full coin on all cut half coins, even English coins.
 Don’t miss out on this one as there will be